 Want More Information?

-PDS teamed up with Amplicare to help pharmacy owners discover Open Enrollment Tactics that they can implement NOW to protect (and increase) their profits in the coming year.
-Watch this webinar to learn how to compare plans for patients, identify and act on win-win opportunities for patients and the pharmacy, mitigate DIR fees, and hear about the Amplicare features available to help you this fall.
+PDS teamed up with Enliven Health to help pharmacy owners discover Open Enrollment Tactics that they can implement NOW to protect (and increase) their profits in the coming year.
+Stay tuned for more information about our upcoming webinar.